 The retention periods are the suggested time periods for which the records should be held based on the organisation’s needs, legal and/or fiscal precedence or historical purposes.
-Following the retention deadline, all data will be destroyed in a confidential way.
+Following the retention deadline of 2 years after the end of therapy, all data will be erased or destroyed in a confidential way.

 3.2 Client Records